Microsoft-Web/HOL-MVC4Fundamentals/HOL.md

 In this task, you will try out the Application in a web browser.

 1. Press **F5** to run the Application.
-The project gets compiled and the ASP.NET Web Server that is built-into Visual Web Developer starts.
-Visual Web Developer will automatically open a web browser pointing to the web-server URL.
+The project gets compiled and the local IIS Web Server starts.
+The local IIS Web Server will automatically open a web browser pointing to the web-server URL.
 This will allow you to try out the web application.

  	![Application running in a web browser](./images/Application-running-in-a-web-browser.png?raw=true "Application running in a web browser")

 	_Application running in a web browser_

-	> **Note**: ASP.NET Development Server will run the website on a random free port number.
+	> **Note**: The local IIS Web Server will run the website on a random free port number.
 In the figure above, the site is running at http://localhost:3013/, so it's using port 3013.
 Your port number may vary.

 1. Close the browser.